 img.
 Here's an example usage of an img tag:

 src attribute in

-img tags works essentially like
+img tags works essentially like the

-href attributes on
+href attribute on

 alt attribute is for alternate text.
 You can describe what the image is about for accessibility reasons.
 It provides helpful information for those who cannot or choose not to see the image.